opengeospatial/ontology-crs/discussion-paper.md

 ## Serializations of coordinate reference systems

-The parameters of coordinate reference systems can be serialized in data formats such as Well-Known Text (WKT) or proj4.
+The parameters of coordinate reference systems can be serialized in data formats such as Well-Known Text (WKT) [OGC WKTCRS] or proj4.

 ```
 GEOGCS["WGS 84",